 First, I’m not suggesting that giving always comes easily or without sacrifice.
 What I am saying is that in God’s providence, the payoff far outweighs the sacrifice.
 Generosity is God’s best, designed just for us.
 This is always true in the long run, and usually it’s true in the short run too.

 Suppose I give up some vanilla lattes and two lunches out each month in order to support a child in Haiti.
 There’s nothing wrong with lattes or meals out, and I may miss them, but thoughts of how the money helps a needy child flood me with happiness greater and far more enduring than twenty minutes of pleasure from a drink or eating out.
-My life has a purpose beyond myself, and as I say no to that small thing, my day is put in perspective.
-That gladness and perspective don’t disappear when I finish the meal or toss the coffee cup in the recycle bin.
+My life gains a purpose beyond myself, and as I say no to that small thing, my day is put in perspective.
+That gladness and perspective don’t disappear when I finish the meal or toss the coffee cup.

 If that’s where you find yourself, take heart.
 True, it’s not possible to eliminate difficulties and challenges until we’re living at last in the world we were made for (the New Earth, not this one).
 But we certainly don’t have to wait until we die to experience the abundant life Jesus promised.